 Deferred exams are held on Parramatta campus (South) only unless otherwise advised.

 If your application for a deferred exam is successful, we will send an email to your student email account.
-You will also receive notification of the scheduled date and time of your deferred exam when the deferred exam timetable is released.

 What happens if I can't attend a deferred exam?

 If you have approval to sit a deferred exam but are unable to attend on the day due to illness or misadventure, you may apply for Special Consideration using the Special Consideration and Deferred Exam eForm.